 As a scholar, his research at UCLA culminated with his dissertation (“Tiemble y estalle la fiesta:” Toward Understanding Alberto Ginastera’s Musical Language in the Final Decade of his Neo-expressionist Phase Through Analysis of the Cello Concerto No. 2 with a Focus on Symmetrical Structures and Symbolism).
 His post-doctoral research is focused on Ginastera’s late works, and his relationship with North American orchestras and universities.

 Rodriguez's music spans various genres including sacred choral works, classical concert music, contemporary popular songs, and film scores.
-Rodriguez was Composer-in-Residence of the Brahms' Ghost Trio (2014-16), and has worked with numerous ensembles including the Youngstown Scoring Stage, the HASOM Chamber Orchestra, and Symphony Irvine.
-He and his wife, pianist Mary Vanhoozer (http://maryvanhoozer.com/, are directors of music at New City Presbyterian Church.
-In 2016, he joined the faculty (Composition/Songwriting) at the Coda Mountain Academy Music Festival, a classical and bluegrass music festival, and will return this year.
-For more information, see: http://codamountain.com/
+Rodriguez was Composer-in-Residence of the Brahms' Ghost Trio (2014-16), taught composition and songwriting faculty at the Coda Mountain Academy Music Festival (http://codamountain.com/) and has worked with numerous ensembles including the Youngstown Scoring Stage, the HASOM Chamber Orchestra, and Symphony Irvine.
+He and his wife, pianist Mary Vanhoozer (http://maryvanhoozer.com/), served as directors of music at New City Presbyterian Church (2015-17).
+In 2017, he joined the faculty at California Baptist University as Assistant Professor of Music Theory and Composition and continues to work as composer and performer in southern California.